Insurable Earnings - Drivers in the Transportation Industry

 Reporting earnings under the AAP

-Under the AAP, interjurisdictional trucking, pilot car, courier, and bus employers may opt to report earnings and pay premiums for a worker to the jurisdiction in which the worker resides, rather than to all the jurisdictions through which the worker travels.
+Under the AAP, interjurisdictional trucking, pilot car, courier and bus employers may opt to report earnings and pay premiums for a worker to the jurisdiction in which the worker resides, rather than to all the jurisdictions through which the worker travels.
 A special application must be made to participate in this optional procedure.
-For more details, see 14-02-13, Alternative Assessment Procedure for Interjurisdictional Trucking & Transport Industry.
+For more details, refer to 14-02-13, Alternative Assessment Procedure for Interjurisdictional Trucking & Transport Industry.

 Example: Reporting earnings under the AAP

 Apex Trucking Ltd. (Apex) has chosen to participate in the AAP.
 Apex is located in Ontario and hauls freight from Ontario to Manitoba.
 Apex’s drivers reside in Ontario.
-Apex reports their earnings, and pays premiums to Ontario, the Assessing Board.
-The Manitoba Board is the Registering Board for identification purposes but Apex does not report earnings or pay any premiums to Manitoba for these workers.
-For definitions of Assessing and Registering Boards, see 14-02-13, Alternative Assessment Procedure for Interjurisdictional Trucking & Transport Industry.
+Apex reports their earnings, and pays premiums to Ontario, the assessing Board.
+The Manitoba Board is the registering Board for identification purposes but Apex does not report earnings or pay any premiums to Manitoba for these workers.
+For definitions of Assessing and Registering Boards, refer to 14-02-13, Alternative Assessment Procedure for Interjurisdictional Trucking & Transport Industry.

 If the gross insurable earnings of an Apex driver exceed the Ontario annual maximum, excess earnings are calculated in the usual manner according to 14-02-08, Determining Insurable Earnings.